UWTSD Home - Study With Us - Undergraduate Courses - Events and International Festivals Management (BA, DipHe, CertHe)

-Events and International Festivals Management (BA, DipHE, CertHE)
+Events and International Festivals Management (Full-time) (BA Hons)

 The Events and International Festivals Management programme aims to provide you with a range of exciting opportunities to develop your academic knowledge, professional talents and industry skills to boost your employability.
 Focusing on Festivals, Sports Events, Meetings, Conference and Weddings, our course will develop your managerial understanding and the ability to work creatively and innovatively in order to contribute effectively to the events sector.